Areas of Practice

 Chris has written extensively on both nonprofit and philosophical issues and is a popular speaker on those matters at conferences and universities around the country.
 He is a student of early radio and film comedy and has written and spoken on those topics as well.

-In his downtime, Chris enjoys traveling with his wife and best friend, Maria, and their three children, Erica, Lucas (both human) and Rico (canine).
+In his downtime, Chris enjoys traveling with his wife and best friend, Maria, and their three children, Erica, Lucas (both human) and Teddy (canine).
 He also likes to rummage around thrift shops and yard sales in his never-ending quest for rare books, records, and the occasional wind-up Victrola.

 - District of Columbia